 Thirdly, the bank is actively repurchasing its own shares.
 In Q1 2025, JPMorgan Chase & Co. pursued an active capital return policy, executing a buyback program worth 7.1 billion USD.
 This reflects confidence in its prospects and provides effective support for the share price.
 Buybacks not only return capital to shareholders but also reduce the number of shares in circulation, thereby increasing earnings per share over time.

-JPMorgan Chase & Co. released its financial results for Q2 of the 2025 calendar year on 15 July 2025.
+JPMorgan Chase & Co. released its financial results for Q2 2025 on 15 July 2025.
 Below are the key figures compared with the same period in 2024:

 Revenue: 45.7 billion USD (–10%)